ChasingUX/jesse-site/source/work/brandassets.md

 ---
-title: "DigitalOcean Brand Assets"
+title: "Building the DO Brand"
-date: 2010-1-01
+date: 2015-2-01
-summary: "A collection of DigitalOcean brand assets from my illustration team."
+summary: "A collection of DigitalOcean assets from my Brand team."
-extended: "While these are not my original work, part of my role at DigitalOcean was to build the brand.
-As creators of high quality content, one of my initiatives was vastly increasing tutorial engagement through illustration."
+extended: "Building a team of talented illustrators came as a result of my initiative to build a visually engaging brand.
+As we are content creators, we engage our audience through assets like the sampling below:"
 tags: regular
 layout: grid
 ---